-- Mix: Mix your dressing and salad bowl together, making sure all the broccoli is completely covered.
+- Mix: Mix your dressing and salad bowl together, making sure all the broccoli salad is completely covered.

-Chill for approx 1 hour, stir well and serve.
+- Chill for approx 1 hour, stir well and serve.
 Store in an air tight container for 2 days.
 I never suggest storing assembled salads much longer as the dressing can get watery.

 Nutritional Disclaimer: The nutritional data provided here is auto-calculated and intended for your convenience only.
 As it’s generated via automation, its accuracy may be compromised.
 For precise nutritional insight, please compute the values utilizing the actual ingredients in your recipe through your chosen nutrition calculator or application.